Gravitation as a Plastic Distortion of the Lorentz Vacuum: A Comment on the Gauge Theory of Gravitation of References and

-This kind of equivalence is not a particularity of \textit{GRT}, it is an obvious mathematical requirement that any theory formulated with tensor fields living in an arbitrary manifold must satisfy\footnote{Some people now call this property background independence, although \ we do not think that to be a very appropriate name.
-Others call this property general covariance.\ Eventually it is most appropriate to simply say that the theory is invariant under diffeomorphisms.
-Moreover, we recall that there is an almost trivial mathematical theorem saying that the \textit{action functional} for the matter fields represented by sections of the exterior algebra bundle plus the gravitational field\ is invariant under the action of one-parameter group of diffeomorphisms\ for Lagrangian densities that vanish on the boundary of the region where the action functional is defined.
+This kind of equivalence is not a particularity of \textit{GRT}, it is an obvious mathematical requirement that any theory formulated with tensor fields living in an arbitrary manifold must satisfy\footnote{Some people now call this property background independence, although \ we do not think that o be a very appropriate name.
+Others call this property general covariance.\ Eventually it is most aprropriate to simply say that the theory is invariant under diffeomorphisms.
+Moreover, we recall that there is a mathematical theorem saying that the \textit{action functional} for the matter fields \ represented by sections of the exterior algebra bundle (plus the gravitational field)\ is invariant under the action of one-parameter group of diffeormorphisms\ for Lagrangians that vanish on the boundary of the region where the action functional is defined.
 Details, e.g., in \cite{rodcap2007}.}.
-This fact is sometimes confused with the fact that for particular theory, say $\mathfrak{T}$ it may happen that there are diffeomorphisms $f:M\rightarrow M$ such that for a given model $\{(M, \slg ,D,\tau_{ \sslg },\uparrow),\psi_{1,...,}\psi_{n}\}$ it is $ \slg ^{\prime}=f^{\ast} \slg $, $D^{\prime}=f^{\ast}D$, $\tau_{ \sslg }^{\prime}=f^{\ast}\tau_{ \sslg },\uparrow^{\prime}=f^{\ast}\uparrow$, but $\psi_{i}^{\prime}\neq f^{\ast} \psi_{i}$.
+This fact is sometimes confused with the fact that for particular theory, say $\mathfrak{T}$ it may happen that there are diffeomorphisms $f:M\rightarrow M$ such that for a given model $\{(M, \slg ,D,\tau_{ \sslg },\uparrow),\psi_{1,...,}\psi_{n}\}$ it is $ \slg f^{\ast} \slg $, $D^{\prime}=f^{\ast}D$, $\tau_{ \sslg }^{\prime}=f^{\ast}\tau_{ \sslg },\uparrow^{\prime}=f^{\ast}\uparrow$, but $\psi_{i}^{\prime}\neq f^{\ast} \psi_{i}$.
 When this happen the set of diffeomorphisms satisfying that property defines a group, called a symmetry group of $\mathfrak{T}$, and of course, knowing the possible symmetry groups of a given theory facilitates the finding of solutions for the equations of motion \footnote{See some examples, e.g., in Chapter 5 of \cite{rodcap2007}.}.

 Having saying that, we now analyze first the motivations for the `gauge theory of the gravitational field' in Minkowski spacetime of references \cite{dola} and \cite{hestenes2005} formulated on a vector manifold $U$ \footnote{The vector manifod $U$ is as defined in Chapter 5, but with the elements of $U$ being vectors instead of forms, and the elements of $ {\displaystyle\bigwedge} TU$ being multivector fields instead of multiform fields.}.
 Those authors taking advantage of the obvious identification of the tangent spaces of $U$ write that for a diffeomorphism $f:U\rightarrow U$, $x\mapsto f(x)$ we have some particularly useful representations for the pullback mapping ($f^{\ast},$ $f_{x^{\prime}}^{\ast}:T_{x^{\prime}}^{\ast}U\rightarrow T_{x}^{\ast}U$ and pushforward mapping $\mathtt{(}f_{\ast},$ $f_{\ast_{x}}:T_{x}U\rightarrow T_{x^{\prime}}U)$.
 Indeed, for representing the pushforward mapping \cite{dola} and \cite{hestenes2005} introduce the operator $\mathtt{f}$ such that